dustinpfister/blog_posts/_posts/threejs-examples-cube-stack-grid.md

 ### 1.3 - The data textures module

 I am using this data textures module to create textures for the cube stack module, which in turn is then use by the cube stack grid module.
+I have wrote a post on data texture alone if you would like to read up more on this specific thing alone when it comes to textures and materials.
+Another option for adding texture with just javaScript code alone would be to make use of canvas elements, and there is also of course loading external image assets as well by making use of the data texture loader.

 ```js
 // ********** **********